kumarrayush8114/SOMESOLIDITYFUNCTIONS/README.md

-# MYcontract showing use of some functions
+# mycontract showing use of some functions

 A simple smart contract demonstrating the use of `require()`, `assert()`, and `revert()` statements in Solidity.
 This contract allows the owner to set and increment a stored number with specific constraints.